increff/php-tax-invoice/README.md

 # php-tax-invoice
-PHP Library to Compute GST Tax and Print PDF Invoice
+PHP Library to Compute GST Tax and Print PDF Invoice.

-## Overview
-This codebase helps in computing tax and creating invoice PDF
+Test using **PHP version 7.2.30**.

 ## PHP Setup
 In the **php.ini**, to enable the "mbstring" PHP extension